5. Develop an expansiveness mind.

 Following these Buddhist beliefs and practices has helped me a great deal to let go of my previous relationship and find happiness inside.
 Yes, it was emotionally the hardest thing I have ever done.
 But I am glad to say now I am a happier and more secure person.
 Being unattached, aware and open in a relationship will help you and your partner build a strong emotional bond organically and experience true happiness.

 True happiness and peace exists beyond your desires and attachments.
-Take the necessary effort and prioritize yourself.
+Take the necessary effort, let go and prioritize yourself.
 THIS is the only way.